-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 The issue is, we simply don’t know exactly how the search engines work.

-Due to this, a lot of what we do as SEOs ends up being trial and error, and educated guesswork.
+Due to this, a lot of what we do as SEOs ends up being trial and error and educated guesswork.

-When you are learning about SEO it can be difficult to test out all of the claims you are hearing.
+When you are learning about SEO, it can be difficult to test out all of the claims you are hearing.

 That’s when the SEO myths begin to take hold.

-Before you know it you’re proudly telling your line manager that you’re planning to “BERT optimize” your website copy.
+Before you know it, you’re proudly telling your line manager that you’re planning to “BERT optimize” your website copy.

 SEO myths can be busted a lot of the time with a pause and some consideration.

-- How exactly would Google be able to measure that?
+How, exactly, would Google be able to measure that?

-- Would that actually benefit the end user in any way?
+Would that actually benefit the end-user in any way?

-There is a danger in SEO to consider the search engines to be omnipotent, and because of this, wild myths about how they understand and measure our websites start to grow.
+There is a danger in SEO of considering the search engines to be omnipotent, and because of this, wild myths about how they understand and measure our websites start to grow.

-What Is an SEO myth?
+What Is An SEO Myth?

-Before we debunk some common SEO myths we should first understand what forms they take.
+Before we debunk some common SEO myths, we should first understand what forms they take.

 Untested Wisdom